SOLD OUT -- but wait list available

 We tend to think of development (for example, construction of suburban developments) and biodiversity conservation as fundamentally in conflict.
 Are they always?
 How can such conflicts be reduced through dialogue among stakeholders and tools for planning?

 13. City building in the Global South: Why does it matter?

 Shuaib Lwasa (geographer, Kampala)

-It is thought that 30% of the urban area that will exist in 2030 has yet to be built.
-Most of this enormous expansion will happen in the Global South.
+It is thought that 30 percent of the urban area that will exist in 2030 has yet to be built.
+Most of this enormous expansion will happen in the Global South, or developing world.
 It is a challenge for global sustainability.
 (But don’t just point your finger at the Global South—we should be consuming less in the Global North.)
 It is also an opportunity to get some design and sustainability things right.
 It is also a moral imperative to make sure these Global South cities are livable and just.
 How is this going to happen?

 Space is limited to 150.
 Get your ticket today!